-- o.13 1.
-The pools are composed taking account of the latest official FIE ranking, and by drawing lots among fencers who are not in the ranking. - 2.
-The allocation of fencers in the pools must be made in such a way as to place fencers of the same nationality in different pools, as far as possible. - 3.
+- 2. The allocation of fencers in the pools must be made in such a way as to place fencers of the same nationality in different pools, as far as possible.
+If a fencer is placed in a pool where there is already a fencer of the same nationality, he is moved one or more places down the ranking until he is placed in a pool without a fencer of the same nationality.
+If this is not possible, he must remain in the original pool. - 3.
 The order of fencers on the pool sheet is decided by drawing lots. - 4.
 The pools must be fenced up to the last bout.

-o.14 The order of bouts in the pools is as follows:
+The order of bouts in the pools is as follows: